sje30/lse/lse-eglen.md

 The preprint server arXiv just turned 30 years old, and is seen as a valuable service by many in the mathematical and physical sciences.
-It has inspired similar preprints in many other disciplines.
-Arxiv is [supported by grants and institutions](https://arxiv.org/about/ourmembers)(two of the four platinum members are UK universities).
-As well as hosting preprints, Arxiv is now used to host diamond OA 'overlay' journals, which I believe provide a much more sustainable way forward for publishing -- free to read and publish.
+It has inspired similar preprints in many other disciplines.  arXiv is [supported by grants and institutions](https://arxiv.org/about/ourmembers)(two of the four platinum members are UK universities).
+As well as hosting preprints, arXiv is now used to host diamond OA 'overlay' journals, which I believe provide a much more sustainable way forward for publishing -- free to read and publish.
 Several other approaches worth highlighting briefly include:

 1. [Subscribe to Open](https://subscribetoopencommunity.org/) using
    library funding to convert subscription journals to open access.